 If you’ve never done yoga before, many of the postures are going to feel weird, because it involves movements that your body is not used to.
 Fear not, however.
-The soreness you feel the day after your body experiences some weirdness is your body adapting to new movements and becoming stronger.
+The soreness you feel the day afterwards is a sign that your body is getting stronger as it adapts to the new movements.

 2. You’re not going to be good at it.

 Many people can bust out a few push-ups or run a mile without training for it, but yoga is another beast entirely.
-Flexibility is a strength that you actively have to work on in order to improve.
-If you haven’t been doing any flexibility training, then yoga going to be a challenge – regardless of whether or not you can run a mile in 7 minutes or win a push-up contest among your friends.
-My advice is time and effort.
-Apply yourself and you’ll get better – sooner than you think. 🙂
+Flexibility is a strength that you actively have to work on in order to improve it.
+If you haven’t been doing any flexibility training, then yoga going to be a challenge – regardless of whether or not you can run a mile in 7 minutes or win a push-up contest.
+Be humble, push yourself outside of your comfort zones, and you’ll notice improvements in just a few weeks.

 3. Know the difference between discomfort and pain.

 You may get into an unfamiliar posture and immediately think to yourself, “Jeez, this hurts like a [insert expletive here]!”
 There’s a difference between discomfort and pain, though.
 Pain is sharp and intense.
 Pain is your body telling you, “DON’T DO THAT.”
 Discomfort, on the other hand, is different.
-Discomfort could be your body getting used to something, your body stretching in an unfamiliar way, or muscles being utilized in a way they’re not used to.
+Discomfort could be your body getting used to a particular pose, your body stretching in an unfamiliar way, or muscles being activated in a way they’re not used to.
 Use your intuition, and pay attention what the instructor is saying if you’re unsure of how you’re supposed to be feeling in a particular pose.
-(Don’t be afraid to ask questions, either.
-Unless you’re following along to a video – then you’re SOL.)

 4. Focus on yourself; not on other people.